oVirt/ovirt-site/source/engine/building/ide.html.md

 ### Eclipse

-#### Use case

 *   Recommended due to JBoss integration.
-*   May be used with Pythone as well: <http://wiki.python.org/moin/EclipsePythonIntegration>
+*   May be used with Python as well: <http://wiki.python.org/moin/EclipsePythonIntegration>
-*   Current Eclipse release is Indigo Service Release 1.
+*   Current Eclipse release is Juno Service Release 1.
     -   Available from <http://www.eclipse.org/downloads/>
-    -   Use the J2EE for developers.
+    -   Use the J2EE distribution for developers.

 #### Setting up oVirt engine development environment in Eclipse